This Instant Pot Chicken and Rice is super creamy with exquisite morsels of chicken, mushrooms, peas and carrots.

 Place lid on your Instant Pot.
 Cook on manual high pressure for 10 minutes.

-To do a natural release: Leave your Instant Pot on the warm setting.
-Then wait 5 minutes.
-After that you open the valve and release any remaining pressure.
+When done, do a 5 minute Natural Release.
+After that open the pressure valve and release any remaining pressure.

 Doing it this way makes sure that the chicken and rice is a bit more tender.